wiris/moodle-filter_wiris/docs/contributing/README.md

 We would love for you to contribute to this project and help make it better.

-This file explains the guidelines we would like you to follow, as a contributor.
+This file explains the guidelines we would like you to follow as a contributor.

 ## Requirements

-To contribute to MathType filter is mandatory to set-up the Development Environment as is described in the [Environment](../environment/README.md) documentation.
+To contribute to MathType filter, set-up the Development Environment as is described in the [Environment](../environment/README.md) documentation.

+- Fork the repository and create a new branch from the `release` one.
 - Follow the [Conventional Commits Format guideline](#conventional-commits).
 - Lint the code.
-- Fork the repository and create a new branch from the `main` one.
+- Validate all tests pass.

 ## Conventional Commits